Stories That Matter: How Serena Daniari Is Highlighting Trans Pandemic Triumphs

 Daniari's work at Condé Nast's Them is centered around her community, and proving that reporting on what you know firsthand is an undeniable strength.

-This is the first of a special multi-part series that takes a look at journalists who are covering their own communities, and how their personal ties to the subjects they report on allows them to be stronger confidants and better storytellers.
+The first in a special multi-part series that takes a look at journalists who are covering their own communities, and how their personal ties to the subjects they report on allows them to be stronger confidants and better storytellers.

 Serena Daniari is a journalist, producer, and activist.
 She remembers being told in journalism classes at New York University not to cover stories that she is connected to in any way because her personal experience will override the facts and reporting.
 Years later, after becoming a published journalist because of her voice, and sharing her experience with her transition online to family and friends, Daniari is one of the foremost journalists covering the trans community and LGBT issues.

 Her work at Them, and the publication’s ongoing coverage of the LGBT community, is filling a gap that exists elsewhere in media.
 Crucially, Them’s editorial team has turned to people that are a part of the community in order to correct this imbalance — working from the inside out, rather than outside in.
 Daniari’s piece, “The Joys and Fears of Transitioning During a Pandemic,” allowed for trans voices to be amplified during the pandemic.
 And it allowed for positive and unique perspectives to shine through during a time when coverage remained generally negative and dark.